Peace & Love (festival)

 Peace & Love was the largest music festival in Sweden, known for its humanitarian message, pervasive throughout the event.
 It started in Borlänge and ran from 1999 until the company filed for bankruptcy in 2013.

-The Peace & Love Crew announced that they would continue to do the much loved festival and in 2014 the festivals were back on under the name "Peace & Love World Forum".
-Since then it has expanded and has gone back to its old name "Peace & Love".
-The festival was cancelled in 2020 due to the ongoing pandemic, and shortly the festival declared bankruptcy.
+The Peace & Love Crew announced that they would continue to do the much loved festival and in 2014 the festival was back on under the name "Peace & Love World Forum".
+Since then it has expanded and gone back to its old name "Peace & Love".
+The festival was cancelled in 2020 due to the ongoing Covid-19 pandemic, and shortly the festival declared bankruptcy.

 History

 The Peace & Love Festival was first held in 1999, as a reaction to the ongoing violence.
 The first festival was held at a club in central Borlänge, with about 900 attendees.
 Since then the festival was held at different locations in central Borlänge.
 The Peace & Love Festival was one of Scandinavia's fastest-growing festivals.
 In 2006 there were 15,000 visitors per day, with over 37,000 people attending in total.
 The 10th Peace & Love Festival was in 2008 and had a record of 25000 visitors, which made it the second biggest festival in Sweden.